Terms and Conditions of Course Enrolment

 - All course and accommodation balances become due 6 weeks before the start of the course.

-- Cancellations within 6 weeks of the course start date will result in you losing your course fees.
-Read Cancellation Policy
+- Cancellations within 6 weeks of the course start date can result in you losing your Course Fees.
+Read Cancellation Policy.

 - Students are required to abide by a Student Code of Conduct.

 - Students staying at Finlake or Academy House are required to abide by the Student Rules of Residence.

 1.1 These Terms and Conditions of Enrolment (“the Terms and Conditions” or “Terms”) apply to students enrolling on a Course (“Course”) run by Ashburton Chefs Academy Limited (“the Academy”).

 1.2 You should read these Terms carefully before registering on any of our courses.
 We recommend that you download and save a copy of these Terms for future reference.

 1.3 By registering on a Course, you agree to be bound by these Terms and the documents referred to in them.

 1.4 If you do not agree with or accept any of these Terms, you should not register on a course.

 Application - means your online application to the Academy for a place on your chosen Course;